JasmineOttawa/RainDropInTheOcean/_posts/2018-12-13-mongo_cluster.md

 db.adminCommand( { listShards : 1 } )
 ```
 ## Q & A
-Q1 - first I tried on ubuntu 16.04, when editing mongod.conf in Mobaxterm, it changes first character to 'g'
+### Q1 - On ubuntu 16.04, when editing mongod.conf in Mobaxterm, it changes first character to 'g'
 A - change env variable TERM from xterm to linux

-Q2 - when starting mongod on 2nd shard, got message
+### Q2 - when starting mongod on 2nd shard, got message
 Dec 12 20:10:08 Node2 systemd[1]: mongod.service: control process exited, code=exited status=62
 Dec 12 20:10:08 Node2 systemd[1]: Failed to start MongoDB Database Server.
 per https://github.com/mongodb/mongo/blob/mastear/src/mongo/util/exit_code.h
 EXIT_NEED_DOWNGRADE = 62, // The current binary version is not appropriate to run on the existing datafiles.

 I took the workaround to recreate /var/lib/mongo since it's new.
-If there are existing data, how to fix the issue while keeping data?
+If there are existing data, how may I keep data?
 A -

-Q3 - How to connect to mongos remotely, mongo --host IP0 --port 27030 returns message:
+### Q3 - How to connect to mongos remotely, mongo --host IP0 --port 27030 returns message:
      failed: SocketException: Error connecting to IP0:27030 :: caused by :: Connection refused :
 connect@src/mongo/shell/mongo.js:257:13
 A -